 In 2016, we got permission from our landlord to adopt a third dog, since we no longer had our cat.
 I wanted a small dog, because growing up we’d had big dogs only and I thought it would be fun to have a small one for once.
 We adopted Lila from an animal shelter; she was a puppy at the time being housed with foster parents.
 She was nine weeks old and less than three pounds when we adopted her.
 Her foster parents had named her Daisy, but we chose the name Lila May.

 Lila’s personality is very energetic, but eager to please.
 Being so small on the outside while feeling so big on the inside often seems to lead her to compensate with a lot of jumping and barking, behaviors we are working on correcting.
 (Again, when I say “a lot” of barking, that’s compared to the other dogs; she barks occasionally at the dog on the other side of the fence or at noises she hears outside).
 She had a rough start with us, as I found my every attempt to potty train her went unheeded.
 We were at our wit’s end more times than I can count, and very close to rehoming her.
 Like with Marley, we were able to find a great trainer who helped us solve our problems.
-She is now a well-trained dog overall.
+She is now a functioning member of our pack.

 With Lila, we discovered that some dogs actually do like crates!
 Lila has loved hers from day one.
 The experience of being able to put her in her crate when we leave the house and not worry about her getting into trouble while we are gone has opened our eyes to the benefits of crate training.
 She inspired us to crate train Sky, and any future dogs we adopt.

-Luna Kitty Westropp
+Luna Kitty Ana Westropp

 Birthday: 4/5/13, 4 years old